 3. Panchakarma Detox Therapies

 Panchakarma therapy is a treatment meant to evacuate vitiated dosha and detoxify your mind and body.
 Many techniques can be used for this.
 But before undertaking these detoxifying therapies, pre-purification therapies are generally suggested to prepare you for detox.
-These practices can be really helpful not only in relieving stress but also in maintaining and enhancing your mental and physical health.
+These practices can be really helpful not

 Some of the following therapies may be used in Ayurveda to prepare you for detoxifying therapies: